Cookies are small text files that are dropped on a user’s browser by a website when they visit the site.

-As they are set on the browser, you will need to delete the cookies on each of the browsers you use, e.g. Chrome, Firefox, Internet Explorer, etc.
+As they are set on the browser, you will need to delete the cookies on each of the browsers you use, e.g. Safari, Chrome, Firefox, Internet Explorer or whichever browser you use.

-Bear in mind, however, that the individual websites will set cookies on your browser all over again upon your next visit to the site.
+However, bear in mind that the individual websites will set cookies on your browser all over again upon your next visit to the site.

-Clearing your cookies, cache and browsing history does unfortunately not guarantee you a fresh start:
+Clearing tracking cookies, cache and browsing history does unfortunately not guarantee you a fresh start...

 If the website is able to recognize you, for example by means of a supercookie or canvas fingerprinting, the new cookie will then often be assigned to the same log and continue the tracking where the old one stopped.

 As mentioned already, cookies take up very little space on your computer.

 They are not malware or programs that can actually do anything on your computer.